Bascom affair

 Blue dot represents where U.S. Army Lt.
 George N. Bascom met Apache leader Cochise in Apache Pass on February 5, 1861.

 The Bascom Massacre was a confrontation between Apache Indians and the United States Army under Lt.
 George Nicholas Bascom in the Arizona Territory in early 1861.
 It has been considered to have directly precipitated the decades-long Apache Wars between the United States and several tribes in the southwestern United States.
 War was coming with the Chiricahua Apache.
-The affair led to an open break and open hostilities, but Cochise had previously been peaceful and prudent and avoided raiding Americans.
+The affair led to an open break and open hostilities, but Cochise, the principal nantan of the Chokonen band of the Chiricahua Apache, had previously been peaceful and prudent and avoided raiding Americans.
 He had, however, stolen livestock from the Overland Mail, from Fort Buchanan and had twice been forced to return stolen stock by Capt.
 Richard S. Ewell, who swore that if he had to deal with Cochise again, he would strike a blow.

 Trigger

 The Bascom affair began on January 27, 1861, when Tonto Apache parties raided the ranch of John Ward at Sonoita Creek, stealing several head of livestock and kidnapping Ward's 12-year-old stepson Felix Ward.
 Ward reported the raid to the nearby military authority, Lt.
 Col. Morrison, the commandant of Fort Buchanan, Arizona, who directed Lt.
 George Nicholas Bascom and a large group of infantry to attempt to recover the boy.
 Bascom and his men were unable to locate the boy or the tribe.
 Because Ward said the kidnappers had gone east towards the Chiricahua Mountains, it was assumed that the raid involved Chiricahua Apaches, which would have been a routine activity for local Apaches.
 It was later determined that Coyotero Apaches had actually been responsible for the kidnapping.